babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 If you are a new operator, start with the
 [Install Finality Provider Binary](#install-finality-provider-binary) section.

+## Overview of Keys for Finality Provider and EOTS Manager

+There are two distinct keys you'll be working with:

+- **EOTS Key**:
+  - Used for generating EOTS signatures
+  - Used to generate the BTC public key for the finality provider
+  - Stored in the EOTS manager daemon's keyring
+  - Example of the EOTS key output:
+    ```json
+    {
+     "name": "eots",
+     "pub_key_hex":
+     "e1e72d270b90b24f395e76b417218430a75683bd07cf98b91cf9219d1c777c19",
+     "mnemonic": "parade hybrid century project toss gun undo ocean exercise
+     figure decorate basket peace raw spot gap dose daring patch ski purchase
+     prefer can pair"
+    }
+    ```

+- **Finality Provider Key**:
+  - Used for signing transactions on Babylon
+  - Associated with a Babylon account that receives rewards
+  - Stored in the finality provider daemon's keyring

+  - Example of the finality provider key output:
+    ```shell
+    - address: bbn19gulf0a4yz87twpjl8cxnerc2wr2xqm9fsygn9
+   name: finality-provider
+    ```

 ## Install Finality Provider Binary
 <!-- TODO: check add in the correct tag for the testnet -->